 It depends!
 The library requires 2-3 business days to review your online submission to ensure the document complies with our format requirements.
-If any revisions are necessary, you'll need to make the changes to your document and upload a revised version.
+If any corrections are necessary, you'll need to make the changes to your document and upload a revised version.
 Edits are usually reviewed within 24-48 hours.
 Once the uploaded files are approved, we'll check to see if your signed original approval page is on file.
 If it is, we'll process the deposit and you'll receive a confirmation email at your GC address.
 If not, the deposit will sit, unprocessed, until the paperwork is received.
 Most deposits are completed within a week of being submitted.

 In order to make the deadline for the degree date, the following conditions must be met by the close of business on the stated deadline: 1) your signed original Approval Page must have been received by the library's Dissertation Office; 2) you must have uploaded your final document to CUNY Academic Works; 3) you must have uploaded your final document to ProQuest (doctoral dissertations only).
 As long as these three conditions are met, you will make the deadline for the degree date.
 Please note that if you wait until the last day to upload your documents, the library will still take 2-3 business days to complete our review, and you will not receive official notification until the process is complete.
 Bear in mind that this is an online submission process, and may be subject to technological difficulties beyond our control.
 For this reason, we highly recommend submitting your dissertation/thesis/capstone at least 2-3 days before the deadline.

 Choose the last semester in which you will enroll.
 For a May degree, select the current Spring term; for a September degree, select the previous Summer term (even if you are not enrolled in summer classes); for a February degree, select the previous Fall term.